Sruteka/Rotten_Tomatoes_Movies3/README.md

 GitHub: https://github.com/Sruteka

 License 📜
 This project is licensed under the MIT License.
+Feel free to use and modify it for your own purposes.

+---

+### Key Highlights:
+1. **Supervised Learning**: Added details on price prediction using regression models.
+2. **Unsupervised Learning**: Highlighted KMeans clustering and geographic analysis.
+3. **Model Performance**: Included placeholders for evaluation metrics (update with actual values).
+4. **Clear Sections**: Structured into EDA, supervised, and unsupervised workflows.

+Let me know if you need help adding **visualization code** or model details for the project! 🚀